 Once your application for VA Education Benefits has been processed the VA will provide you with a Certificate of Eligibility (COE).
 A copy of the COE must be provided to our office.

-If applying for the Illinois Veterans Grant (IVG), Illinois National Guard (ING) Grant, or MIA/POW, once the Illinois Student Assistance Commission (ISAC) has processed your application you will be provided with a Letter of Eligibility.
+If applying for the Illinois Veterans (IVG) Grant, Illinois National Guard (ING) Grant, or Deceased, Disabled, and MIA-POW Veterans’ Dependents Scholarship, once the Illinois Student Assistance Commission (ISAC) has processed your application you will be provided with a Letter of Eligibility.
 A copy of the Letter of Eligibility must be provided to our office.

 These documents may be submitted to our office using the online Document Upload.